scraed/scraedBlog/src/content/posts/dmtheory/fastest_way__diffusion_model_theory_iii.md

 **Prerequisites**: Calculus.

-# Implementation of the Denoising Diffusion Probabilistic Model (DDPM)
+# Training DDPM with the Denoising Objective

 ## Numerical Implementation of the Forward Process